abramhindle/dbn-bitmap-to-pcm-blog-post/README.md

 --------------------

-This dataset was a 15 minute long concatenation of some of the works of Jon Osborne.
+This dataset was a 15 minute long concatenation of some of the works of John Osborne.
 The results tend to sound a lot like the other networks.

 * [Example](https://archive.org/download/DeepLearningBitmaptoPCM/osborne-combined-big/osborne-combined-big-belch-kitchen-sample.mp4-deeplearn.mkv.webm)